-Started in 1914 as the second major program of the Rockefeller Foundation, CMB was endowed in 1928 as an independent foundation incorporated in New York with the initial commitment to establish and operate the Peking Union Medical College in Beijing which it carried out from 1914 through 1950.
-After withdrawal from China in 1950, the CMB extended its capacity building work across Asia—Japan, Korea, Hong Kong, Philippines, Thailand, Indonesia, Malaysia, Singapore, and Taiwan.
-Since returning to China in 1980, CMB has expanded support in medical education and research to more than a dozen medical universities in China and another dozen medical universities in Southeast Asia—Cambodia, Laos, Myanmar, Thailand and Vietnam.
+CMB was started in 1914 as the second major program of the Rockefeller Foundation, and it was endowed in 1928 as an independent foundation incorporated in New York.
+Its initial commitment was to establish and operate the Peking Union Medical College in Beijing, which it carried out from 1914 through 1950.
+After withdrawal from the mainland of China in early 1951, the CMB extended its capacity building work to other Asian countries.
+Following its return to the mainland of China in 1980, CMB has expanded support in medical education and research to more than a dozen medical universities in China, while continuing to make capacity-building grants in Southeast Asia.

-In 2008 CMB announced the launching of a fresh initiative to strengthen scientific excellence in “critical capacities” among Chinese and Asian institutions to address the premier health challenges of the 21st century—equitable access to primary and preventive health services in market-driven economies so that all can benefit from the advancement of knowledge.
-This work entails capacity strengthening in the fields of health policy and health systems and associated educational activities to advance health equity.
+In 2008 CMB launched a fresh initiative to strengthen scientific excellence in “critical capacities” among Chinese and Asian institutions to address the premier health challenges of the 21st century—equitable access to primary and preventive health services in market-driven economies so that all can benefit from the advancement of knowledge.
+This work emphasizes capacity strengthening in the fields of health policy and health systems and associated educational activities to advance health equity.